Canada Tax Calculator

 Frequently Asked Questions (FAQ)

-Q: My ex explicitly correctly officially accurately exactly pays for all the kids' totally massive rep hockey and expensive private school tuition.
-Is that tax deductible?
+Q: My ex pays for the kids' hockey fees and private school tuition directly.
+Is that tax deductible for them?